Jiehong/Zhudi/README.md

 Currently, Zhudi can easily be installed in Archlinux from AUR.

-# What are the dependancies of Zhudi?
+# What are the dependencies of Zhudi?
-In order to run Zhudi, you need the folowing packages:
+In order to run Zhudi, you need the following packages:
 * python 3+
 * python-gobject
 * pygobject-devel
-* gobject-instropection
+* gobject-introspection